GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2022-02/index.md

 our learning and widespread community feedback from our earlier [FLoC](/docs/privacy-sandbox/floc/) trials, and replaces our FLoC proposal.
-The Topics API uses a curated taxonomy of topics to map a site to an associated topic and provide a method to a browser's top topics.
+The Topics API uses a curated taxonomy of topics to map a site to an associated topic and provide a method to retrieve a browser's top topics.

 {% Img src="image/80mq7dk16vVEg8BBhsVe42n6zn82/u9e1VvzblNVHCfyk1hRY.png",
 alt="Diagram showing the stages in the Topics API lifecycle, from a user